harvester/docs/docs/networking/clusternetwork.md

 ### Built-in Cluster Network

 Harvester provides a built-in cluster network called `mgmt`.
-It's different from the custom cluster network. `mgmt`:
+It's different from the custom cluster network.
+The mgmt cluster network:

 - Cannot be deleted.
 - Does not need any network configuration.
 - Is enabled on all hosts and cannot be disabled.
 - Shares the same traffic egress with the management network.

-If there is no need for traffic separation, you can put all your network under the `mgmt` cluster network.
+If there is no need for traffic separation, you can put all your network under the mgmt cluster network.

 ### Custom Cluster Network